jyp/topics/PolyTest/PolyTest.markdown

 Instead of the the initial algebra, we can use the (free) lattice algebra.

-That is, we want to take the alebgra modulo these laws (the quotient space):
+That is, we want to take the alebgra modulo distributive lattice laws:

 $min (a,max(y,z)) = max (min (a,y), min(a,z))$
 $min (a,a) = a$